Rising Insecurities in the Middle East and North Africa

 Dylan O’Driscoll, Researcher in the Governance and Society Programme at SIPRI.

-The seminar will be moderated by Rouzbeh Parsi, Head of UI’s Middle East and North Africa Programme.
+The seminar was moderated by Lucia Ardovini, Research Fellow at UI’s Middle East and North Africa Programme.